riceissa/issarice.com/wiki/wikipedia.md

 ## Global health

-Most recently, I've been doing a lot of work on global health---and in the process I've been writing several Wikipedia articles in the area.
+Most recently, I've been doing research in global health---and in the process I've been writing several Wikipedia articles in the area.
-There are:
+These are:

 - [Timeline of global health](https://en.wikipedia.org/wiki/Timeline_of_global_health) (first created by me, but now being improved by others)
 - [Timeline of nonprofit evaluation](https://en.wikipedia.org/wiki/Timeline_of_nonprofit_evaluation)